geotrev/core-flux/README.md

 }
 ```

 In the above example, we've designed our subscriber, the `FooItems` class, to declare an array of strings correlating to properties in the store's state.
+If you're from the Redux world, this is akin to "connecting" a consumer to a provider.

-Additionally, when this `subscribe` call is made, the `bindSubscriber` function will be called where this logic can be customized.
-E.g., assigning a default state value from state into the subscriber.
+Additionally, when this `subscribe` call is made, the `bindSubscriber` function will be called where the result of a subscription can be defined.
+E.g., assigning a default value from state into the subscriber.

 > In general, you should try to use a simple data structure as the second argument to `subscribe`; this ensures your state binding has consistent expectations.